pointw-dev/hypermea/README.md

 # hypermea
 ![](./img/hypermea-letterhead.svg)

+## Create production-ready hypermedia APIs - *fast*

+Transform your development workflow with hypermea, the toolkit that lets you rapidly create production-ready hypermedia-driven APIs.
+Equipped with advanced features, sophisticated error handling, expressive logging and much more, hypermea ensures your APIs are built to last, whether for small projects or enterprise-scale solutions.
+Discover the power of hypermedia APIs and how **hypermea makes it easy**.

 > **Please note**:  We have been using hypermea internally for years to create real-life production microservice clusters.
 We are in the process of shrink-wrapping the package and polishing the documentation.
 > This doc is under a heavy rewrite.
 Information here is mostly correct, but there are gaps and it's messy.